satwikpadhy/cruzex-telegram-bot/README.md

  1. create a file named .env in the bot directory
  2. File contents :
    token='Your BOT TOKEN'
-   path='Path to the working directory' database='Your postgres database name' user='your postgres username' host='your host ip address' password='your postgres password' port='your postgres server password' my_chat_id='chat id of the chat you want /ip to work'
+   database='Your postgres database name' host='your host ip address' port='your postgres server password' user='your postgres username' password='your postgres password' my_chat_id='chat id of the chat you want /ip to work'

  3. Run the program using the following command :